Wednesday, 6 May 2009

 Bonnie and Clyde appealed to everyone at the time of the Great Depression.
 People could identify with them because at the time every one was suffering hardship.
 The fact that they were shot to death by the police has added to their modern day status and made them into a kind of martyr.

-The same goes for Jesse James, who killed at least one person on all of his robberies.
+es for Jesse James, who killed at least one person on all of his robberies.
 The films made about these people turn them into folk heroes and tend to leave out most of the gruesome bits.
 Even the killing portrayed in the Krays films were tame compared to what the twins really did to people and how they really tortured their victims with hot irons, boiling water, electricity and stanley blades.
+Wednesday, 22 April 2009

 Mobile phones, trains, and a racist university student